Mari Paz Vilas: International career

-She was a member of the Spanish national team during the 2009 European Championship qualifying, scoring a goal in her first match against Northern Ireland.
+Vilas was a member of the Spanish national team during the 2009 European Championship qualifying, scoring a goal in her first match against Northern Ireland.
 Previously she scored the first of Spain's two goals in the 2007 Under-19 Euro.

 Vilas set a new UEFA Women's Championship record in April 2012 when she scored seven goals in her team's 13–0 win over Kazakhstan marking her return to the national team.